akaihola/darker/README.rst

 *New in version 3.0.0:*
 Removed the ``lint:`` option and moved it into the GitHub action of the Graylint_ package.

+*New in version 3.0.0:*
+Black is now explicitly installed when running the action.

 Syntax highlighting